VIBER/WHATSAPP 24/7 SUPPORT

 St. Isaac's Cathedral is dedicated to Peter the Great's favorite saint.
 It is the largest cathedral in Russia and ranks among the largest basilicas of the world.
 It was built between 1818 and 1858, by the French-born architect Auguste Montferrand, to be one of the most impressive landmarks of the Russian Imperial capital.
 It's not only the remarkable structure but also the collection of the greatest engineering innovations.
 One hundred and eighty years later, the gilded dome of St. Isaac's still dominates the skyline of St. Petersburg.
 Although the cathedral is considerably smaller than the newly rebuilt Church of Christ the Savior in Moscow, it boasts much more impressive fades and interiors.

-Alexandro-Nevsky monastery has some of the oldest churches in the city.
+The Alexandro-Nevsky monastery has some of the oldest churches in the city.
 It was founded by Peter the Great in 1710 to commemorate duke Alexander Nevsky - the prominent Russian political and military leader of the 13th century.
 This orthodox monastery is the most important in Saint Petersburg.
 The Holy Trinity Cathedral, the main church of the complex, is worth the visit.
-The special part of the monastery is the cemeteries where you can see the graves of Russia's greatest composers and writers, including Tchaikovsky, Glinka, Dostoyevsky.
+The unique part of the monastery is the cemeteries where you can see the graves of Russia's most celebrated composers and writers, including Tchaikovsky, Glinka, Dostoyevsky.

 The wealthy Yusupov family purchased this palace in 1830, and since then, it was the main house for the family.
 A special wing was built to house their art collection.
 It also was the scene of the grizzly murder of the sleazy Siberian peasant Rasputin, who was exercising too much influence over the royal family for Felix Yusupov's liking.
 There is a Rasputin tour, and you can see where Felix and his entourage tried to poison and shoot Rasputin in the cellar in 1916 before they beat him and chucked him into the river, where he finally died.